anandsitaram/dailyExpenseTracker/README.md

 cd mobile && npm test
 ```

-A Playwright end-to-end smoke test (`e2e/smoke.spec.js`) covers the empty-state dashboard, adding an expense, the calendar → Add-expense flow, and the app-lock PIN flow.
-Run it with `npx playwright install --with-deps chromium && npx playwright test` from the repo root.
-All of the above run automatically on every push via GitHub Actions (`.github/workflows/ci.yml`).
-A Detox-based E2E suite for the native mobile app is a planned addition, not yet included.

 ## 🔒 Storage & privacy

 This app is intentionally backend-free — there is no server, no database, and no account behind it.
 Everything you enter stays encrypted on your own device: